AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 >[!IMPORTANT]
 >
 > A discrepancy can be noted on the CloudManager UI, showing "2023.3.11382", while the official release is "2023.02".
-This is due to the late deployment of the 11382 release, and a delayed activation of the 2023.02 features.
+This is due to the delayed activation of the 2023.02 features.
 > We are working on fixing this for upcoming releases.

 ### Known Issues {#known-issues-11382}